Arm Lift Overview

 - Want to improve their appearance by reducing loose, sagging skin and reshaping the upper arms.

-Arm lifts have grown much more popular in the last few years.
-More than 17,000 procedures were performed in 2015, a 4,959% jump since 2000, according to the American Society of Plastic Surgeons.
+Arm Lifts have grown much more popular in the last few years.
+More than 14,000 procedures were performed in 2020, a 4,174% jump since 2000, according to the American Society of Plastic Surgeons.
 This huge increase is a direct result of more people who are choosing body contouring after losing weight through bariatric surgery (extreme weight loss surgery) or by other means.
 People with excess upper arm skin because of aging are also good candidates.

-If you believe that you may be a good candidate for an arm lift, a qualified plastic surgeon can evaluate your circumstances, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for an Arm Lift, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Arm Lift Risks

-The most common risks associated with arm lift surgery (brachioplasty) include:
+The most common risks associated with Arm Lift surgery or Brachioplasty include:

 - Blood clots